icopy-site/awesome/docs/awesome/awesome-mysql.md

 *MySQL sample configuration and advisors*

-- [mysql-compatibility-config](https://github.com/morgo/mysql-compatibility-config) - make MySQL configuration behave more like newer (https://github.com/shlomi-noach/awesome-mysql/blob/master/or older) releases of MySQL.
+- [mysql-compatibility-config](https://github.com/morgo/mysql-compatibility-config) - make MySQL configuration behave more like newer (or older) releases of MySQL.

 ## Connectors